pbs-assess/sdmTMB/README.md

     intercept, `x1` is a covariate with a constant effect, `(1 | g)` is a random intercept across groups `g`, and `x2` is a covariate with a time-varying effect.
+-   Can fit spatially varying coefficients as a random field.
 -   Can handle GAMs (generalized additive models) with penalized smoothers from mgcv.
 E.g., `y ~ s(x)`.
 -   Can handle linear breakpoint or logistic threshold fixed effects: